MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-network-topology-connectivity.md

 For large-scale deployments, create dedicated shared service and management spokes, and directly peer them with your VDA spokes.
 This configuration minimizes latency and prevents you from reaching networking limits in your hub networks.
 The following points illustrate this approach, and they correspond to the preceding diagram.

-*  *(A) Hub virtual network configuration:* Use the hub virtual network as the central point for firewalls and connectivity for cross-premises networks and external networks.
+*  *(A) Hub virtual network configuration*: Use the hub virtual network as the central point for firewalls and connectivity for cross-premises networks and external networks.

-* *(B) Peering with shared resources spoke:*  Ensure that you peer your hub virtual network with the shared resources spoke to provide the [Citrix Cloud Connectors](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-resource-locations/citrix-cloud-connector/technical-details.html) with 443 outbound connectivity.
+* *(B) Shared resource spoke peering*:  Ensure that you peer your hub virtual network with the shared resource spoke to provide the [Citrix Cloud Connectors](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-resource-locations/citrix-cloud-connector/technical-details.html) with 443 outbound connectivity.
-* *(C) Shared resource spoke virtual networks:* Host all required and optional Citrix components, and host shared services, such as profile storage accounts and Azure compute galleries, in the shared resource spoke virtual networks.
+* *(C) Shared resource spoke virtual networks*: Host all required and optional Citrix components, and host shared services, such as profile storage accounts and Azure compute galleries, in the shared resource spoke virtual networks.
 To minimize latency and improve performance, peer these networks directly with the VDA spokes.
 * *(D) VDA workload spokes configuration*: Host only the VDAs in the VDA workload spokes.
 Route all network traffic from VMs and services.
 For example, you can route profile traffic directly to a shared resource spoke if the resource spoke is within a specific datacenter region.
 Route all network traffic that leaves the datacenter region, like internet egress, hybrid, or cross-region connectivity, to the hub virtual network.
-* *(E) Compute Gallery version replicas:* Specify the number of replicas that you want to keep in [Compute Gallery](/azure/virtual-machines/azure-compute-gallery#scaling).
+* *(E) Compute Gallery version replicas*: Specify the number of replicas that you want to keep in [Compute Gallery](/azure/virtual-machines/azure-compute-gallery#scaling).
 In multi-VM deployment scenarios, distribute VM deployments across different replicas.
 Use this approach so that when you create an instance, throttling doesn't occur due to overloading a single replica.

 #### Understand resource limitations